muratkeremozcan/pact-js-example-provider/README.md

 # start the provider service and run the tests
 # npm run start #
 # npm run test:provider #
-npm run test:provider:ci # (3) # starts the provider service and runs the tests npm run can:i:deploy:provider # (5)
+npm run test:provider-ci # (3) # starts the provider service and runs the tests npm run can:i:deploy:provider # (5)
 # only on main
 npm run record:provider:deployment # (5)